ravinder-Olivier/Java-Cuts/README.md

 # short-cuts-chrome
-Chrome extension for all the weird java bookmarks the ISB Kids have been making...
+Chrome Extension for all the stuff the ISB Kids have been making